Chart Color Schemes

 Waterford West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 18 such projects that could impact the area.
-Notable projects include Cantabria Village Estate, Yarrabilba Priority Development Area, Waterford West Community Hub & Town Centre Redevelopment, and Holmview Central Shopping Centre Stage 2 Expansion.
-The following list details those projects likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 17 projects likely impacting the region.
+Notable ones include Cantabria Village Estate, Yarrabilba Priority Development Area, Waterford West Community Hub & Town Centre Redevelopment, and Holmview Central Shopping Centre Stage 2 Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.